 Queries are used to retrieve fact sets based on patterns, as they are used in rules.
 Patterns may make use of optional parameters.
 Queries can be defined in the Knowledge Base, from where they are called up to return the matching results.
-While iterating over the result collection, any bound identifier in the query can be accessed using the get(String identifier) method and any FactHandle for that identifier can be retrieved using getFactHandle(String identifier).
+While iterating over the result collection, any identifier bound in the query can be used to access the corresponding fact or fact field by calling the get method with the binding variable's name as its argument.
+If the binding refers to a fact object, its FactHandle can be retrieved by calling getFactHandle, again with the variable's name as the parameter.